FIRST Robotics Competition (FRC) Team

 Team 3132 – Australia’s first FIRST team

-As part of our responsibility to the local community, Macquarie University is starting a FIRST Robotics Competition (FRC) team for students in years 8-12.
-FIRST is a worldwide organization which aims to inspire and recognize student achievement and interest in science and technology.
-FRC relies on mentors from industry and academia to enable the students themselves to design and build real robots from gears, motors, metal, and electronics to meet each year’s FRC challenge.
+As part of our responsibility to the local community, Macquarie University started a FIRST Robotics Competition team for students in years 8-12.
+FIRST is a worldwide organisation which aims to inspire and recognise student achievement and interest in science and technology.
+The competition relies on mentors from industry and academia to enable the students themselves to design and build real robots from gears, motors, metal, and electronics to meet each year’s FRC challenge.
 After the summer’s intensive six-week build season, the robot is shipped off to the US for us to compete with other high schoolers from around the world.
 The competitions take on the air of a football match.

-Our FRC team, The Thunder Down Under (TDU), is focused on helping science, technology, engineering, and maths (STEM) be recognized in Australia as something fun and important.
+Our team, The Thunder Down Under, is focused on helping science, technology, engineering, and maths (STEM) be recognized in Australia as something fun and important.
 Through various outreach activities and initiatives, TDU is trying to help contribute to solving Australia’s skills shortage.
 Oh, yeah….and they LOVE building and driving robots!

 For an exciting look at FIRST, you can go to their website.